anyaevostinar/anyaevostinar.github.io/classes/111-w26/final-project.md

 * Use instance variables and methods effectively
 * Have a clear and thorough `README.txt`
 * Consistently follow the rules of the game described in your `README`
+* It is about the size of 2 homework assignments, or bigger

 ## Project Requirements
 Your project must be an object-oriented game and use at least two classes of your own design meaningfully.